Pompano Beach, FL 33069

 Some came in the form of personal accounts from persons who had been there, both spoken and written.
 Their candid and encouraging statements inspired and supported me on my path.
 And I wasn’t the only person who actually felt this way.

-I was keen to support and contribute to The Recovery Letters initiative when I first heard about it.
-Writing my letter meant a lot to me since it was a means for me to reach out to a large number of individuals who were suffering at the same time.
-I thought, and continue to hope, that sharing my experience and sentiments may help someone.”
+I was eager to support and contribute to the initiative when I first heard about it.
+Writing down my thoughts meant a great deal to me—it was a way to connect with others who were going through similar struggles.
+I believed then, and still do now, that sharing my experience and emotions might offer comfort or hope to someone else.”

 Let’s follow up on the last suggestion and write a letter about your newfound recovery.
 Again, simply say what’s on your mind.
 You can share your feelings about recovery, your hopes, your concerns, and your dreams.
 Above everything, be truthful and sincere.
-Sharing the letters with family, friends, therapists, and anybody else can engage in your new life.
-And it might also beneficial to others.
+Sharing your letter with family, friends, or even during therapy sessions can help you stay connected to your new life.
+And it might also be beneficial to others.
 Maybe you’d want to post it online or in a support group.
 It’s all up to you, just make certain you write it down.

 More To Explore